evgenyslab/sample-codex/readme.md

 ## Overview
 A desktop application for managing large audio sample libraries (100k-1M samples) with tagging, collections, and intelligent organization capabilities.

+Note - this does not work with Ableton Packs/Library since their files are AIF + Encrypted.

 ## Technology Stack

 ### Backend